AMSII/blue/blue/samples/t2_final/exam.md

 ```

-2) Based on context, what do you think this line is doing
+2) Based on context, what do you think this line is doing (3 pts)

 `const die = Math.floor(Math.random() * 6) + 1;` ?